Birational geometry of foliations associated to simple derivations: Introduction and results

-But the reader must be warned that, even if $\calf_D$ has no singularity, some singularity of $\calf$ along the line at infinity $L_\infty$ is unavoidable, see \cite[Prop. $1$ p.~$21$]{BrBG}.
+But the reader must be warned that, even if $\calf_{\der}$ has no singularity, some singularities of $\calf$ along the line at infinity $L_\infty$ are unavoidable, see \cite[Prop. $2.1$]{BrBG}.
 Also beware that the line at infinity $L_\infty$ may be invariant by $\calf$.

-Denote $Bir(\calf)$ the group of birational transformations of $\P^2$ which preserve a foliation $\calf$.
-If $\calf$ extends a foliation $\calf_D$ of $\C^2$, then there is a natural homomorphism
+Denote $Bir(\calf)$ the group of birational transformations of $\P^2$ which preserve a foliation $\calf$; the elements in $Bir(\calf)$ are sometimes called \emph{birational symmetries} of $\calf$.
+If $\calf$ extends a foliation $\calf_{\der}$ of $\C^2$, then there is a natural homomorphism

 whose meaning is that a (non-linear) polynomial automorphism of $\C^2$ extends to a special type of birational map of $\P^2$.
-Namely, a birational map with a unique (proper) point of indeterminacy $p\in L_\infty$, whose net effect in $\P ^2$ is to replace $L_\infty$ by the strict transform of the last exceptional curve introduced in the elimination of the indeterminacy point.
+Namely, a birational map with a unique (proper) point of indeterminacy $p\in L_\infty$, whose net effect on $\P ^2$ is to replace $L_\infty$ by the strict transform of the last exceptional curve introduced in the elimination of the indeterminacy point.